s Single Go binary · runs on cron · self-hosted

 Context-aware agents

-scribe init writes a handshake block into both ~/.claude/CLAUDE.md and ~/.codex/AGENTS.md — every session in every project queries your KB before recommending a library or proposing an architecture.
+scribe init writes a handshake block into both ~/.claude/CLAUDE.md and ~/.codex/AGENTS.md, so every session in every project queries your KB before recommending a library or proposing an architecture.

 Runs itself on cron

 Hourly auto-commits.
 Every 2 hours: project extraction.
 3×/day: session mining.
 Every 30 minutes: queued URLs.
 Every 4 hours: self-iMessaged links.
-Sundays at 02:00: the weekly Dream consolidation cycle.
+Sundays at 02:00: the full Dream consolidation, with a lighter hot-domain pass daily in between.

 Compounds across projects